 - If potatoes have browned but don't seem a little soft to the touch cover the pan with a lid and reduce heat to medium for 2 to 3 minutes.

 - Salt and pepper to taste.
-Garnish with fresh herbs.
+Serve as is or garnish with fresh herbs before serving.